Free pomodoro timer shortcut built only with the genuine Apple Clock app

 To start the pomodoro timer, all you have to do are:

-You'll see the timer counting down appear and now it's time to get your work started!
+You'll see the timer counting down appear.
+Now, let's get started!

 The workflow